Axe throwing

-The modern sport of axe throwing involves a competitor throwing an axe at a target, attempting to hit the bullseye as near as possible.
-Axe throwing has historically been an event in lumberjack competitions.
-As of the fall of 2020 there are commercial locations in Canada, the United States, Australia, New Zealand, United Kingdom and Poland where participants can compete, similar to dart throwing, as well as opportunities at festivals and some theme parks.
+The modern sport of axe throwing involves a competitor throwing an axe at a target, either for fun or competition.
+As of the autumn of 2024, there are commercial locations and club-based throwing ranges in all continents, although predominantly in North America and Europe, as well as mobile axe throwing opportunities at events and festivals, and at some theme parks.